Apollo

 Where are some of the best places to park a campervan in Christchurch?

-Christchurch is a small city (population 381,000) with mild traffic and plenty of places to park.
-Parking in the CBD is relatively straightforward—there are over 10,000 spaces to choose from.
+Christchurch is a small city (population around 410,400) with mild traffic and plenty of places to park.
+Parking in the CBD is relatively straightforward, as there are over 10,000 spaces to choose from.

-Indoor, council-run parking is available at the Lichfield Street, The Terrace, and the Art Gallery car parks for $4.10 per hour—remember to check height restrictions.
-The Christchurch City Council also offers on-street parking right around the city for $4.60 per hour.
-All-day parking in the CBD typically costs between $18 and $25.
+Indoor, council-run parking is available at the Lichfield Street, The Terrace, and the Art Gallery car parks for around $4 per hour.
+Remember to check height restrictions.
+The Christchurch City Council also offers on-street parking right around the city for $5 per hour.
+All-day parking in the CBD typically costs between $18 to $25.

 The Council maintains a handy database of the top off-street car parks in the city.
 Wilson Parking also provides a list of its privately-run facilities.
 Another helpful resource is Parkopedia, which covers private and council-run on and off-street spaces with real-time availability.

-If you don’t fancy paying, Hagley Park and the Botanical Gardens provide free parking with a three-hour limit.
+If you don’t fancy paying, Hagley Park and the Botanical Gardens provide low-cost, time-limited parking capped at about $4.60 for three hours.

 Got a large motorhome?
 Check out the council-run Manchester Street car park, which has plenty of space for big rigs (daytime parking only, and fees apply).